vkurko/calendar/README.md

 Determines whether to display an event’s end time.

+### dragScroll
+- Type `boolean`
+- Default `true`

+Determines whether the calendar should automatically scroll during the event drag-and-drop when the mouse crosses the edge.

 ### duration
 - Type `string`, `integer` or `object`
 - Default `{weeks: 1}`